Contact Us

 Lindis during a continuing education course at Mi Esperanza

 Lindis Cuellar is an amazing woman, an example of strength and resilience.
-She is 52 years old and a mother of 6.
-A few years ago, she moved from Nicaragua.
+She is the mother of 6.
+Lindis moved to Tegucigalpa from Nicaragua.
 Her family lost everything in a fire.
 Their situation was challenging, but she was determined not to give up.

-Lindis had received some beauty training in the past but not enough to pass certification.
+Lindis had received some beauty training in the past, but it was not enough to pass the certification.
 She first heard about Mi Esperanza through a former student.
-Finally, she had the opportunity to complete her cosmetology training and obtain certification.
+Finally, she had the opportunity to complete her cosmetology training and receive a diploma.

 LINDIS AT A GLANCE